11swathi/11swathi/README.md

 I am currently doing a Masters in Data Science at the University of Maryland, College Park.

 🌱 I’m currently looking for full time jobs.

 I am interested in a Data Scienist, Data Analyst, Data Enginer, or Machine Learning Engineer roles.

+You can find my works in my GitHub Profile.
+I owrked in some really interesting projects.
+Check it out.

 📫 You can reach me at swathi.baskaran5@gmail.com